slaclab/lume-services-model-template/README.md

     "model_class":"{{ cookiecutter.project_name.title().replace(' ', '').replace('-', '') }}"
 }
 ```
-For repo_name, project_slug, and model class, we here conver the project name into a palatable form, subbing underscores for dashes and spaces.
+For repo_name, project_slug, and model class, we here convert the project name into a palatable form, subbing underscores for dashes and spaces.
 Alternatively, you may hard-code these values.

 3. Build template (from this repo root)